playcanvas/playcanvas-gltf/README.md

 * success - Function called when the gltf has successfully loaded.
 Called with an array of entities representing the root nodes of the glTF scene.

 # glTF Viewer
 To load the glTF viewer, run a local web-server and load viewer/index.html.
 You can then drag a glb or gltf file onto the tab's client area to load it.
+For non-embedded glTF files (with external buffer and image files), you need to drag the containing folder of the glTF file onto the viewer's client area.